Does Acupuncture Help Sciatica?

 • The World Health Organization recommends medical acupuncture as part of a treatment plan for dozens of conditions and diseases.

-• The US Government’s National Institute of Health (NIH) concluded that acupuncture is emerging as an effective treatment for a broad range of conditions.
+• The US Government’s National Institute of Health (NIH) found that acupuncture is becoming an effective treatment for many conditions.

-• Based on a systematic review, the American College of Physicians (ACP) Clinical Practice Guideline recommends acupuncture for acute, subacute and chronic low back pain (cLBP).
+• The American College of Physicians (ACP) Clinical Practice Guideline recommends acupuncture for low back pain.
+This includes acute, subacute, and chronic low back pain (cLBP).
+This recommendation relies on a systematic review.

 References: